lokmeinmatz/Scylla-Container/README.md

 The parameter and bpmn file from PetriSim is sent to the endpoint of the server of this container.
 The server then returns the simulation output of Scylla.

+## pull 📦️ Docker image

+Run: docker pull ghcr.io/petrisim/scylla-container:main

 ## build 📦️ Docker image

 Following instructers briefly explains the steps required to start the Flask listener in a Scylla Docker container :
+(assuming you compile scylla successfully, using Apache Maven)

 First, build the Docker image using the Dockerfile.
-From this directory, in the terminal, call 'docker build -t apiTool .'
+From same directory, in the terminal, call 'docker build -t apiTool .'

-This will get Linux, Java, python and all the dependencies and set up the Docker image for later use)
+This will get Linux, Java, python and all the dependencies and set up the Docker image called apiTool for later use

-## Run 📦️ Docker image
+## Run 📦️ Docker Container

 After the Docker image is created, use 'docker run -p 8000:8000 -d apiTool'

 This runs the created image and exposes port 8000 for the Flask listener.

 You can use 'sudo docker ps' to see it's tag and 'docker logs <container-tag>' to check what it prints.

-!
-The above instructions assume you compile scylla successfully, using Apache Maven.